This Is 2020, Not 1987, And Not 1918

 1929: The Worst Case

-I don’t want to scare anyone and spread doom and gloom, but while we mentioned above that the current correction looks similar to the correction (or, bear market) that happened in 1987, there's another famous bear market, which started very similar with a quick and steep correction, but turned out to be completely different than the 1987 correction.
+I don't want to scare anyone and spread doom and gloom, but while we mentioned above that the current correction looks similar to the correction (or, bear market) that happened in 1987, there's another famous bear market, which started very similar with a quick and steep correction but turned out to be completely different than the 1987 correction.
 I am talking about the year 1929 and the bear market during the Great Depression.

 (Source: Own work based on Macrotrends)